BatmenzDW/BluePrinceArchipelago/README.md

 **Before you install this mod, I highly reccomend backing up your save file MtHollyBlueprint.es3 from your ~\AppData\LocalLow\Dogubomb\BLUE PRINCE\storage folder.
 Copy it somewhere safe.**
 Blue Prince Archipelago does not touch the save file process in any way, but I can't guarantee that it won't.
 Use this mod at your own discresion.

+If you prefer a simpler install we do have a [Thunderstore version](https://thunderstore.io/c/blue-prince/p/BluePrinceArchipelago/BluePrinceArchipelago/).
+Please note that I accidentally messed up the semantic versioning so 1.1.1 is actually meant to be 0.1.1 and so on.
+Due to how Thunderstore is setup this is not a mistake I can easily fix.

 1. Install [Bepinex 6](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html)
 * Specifically you will want to get build #755's [BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.755+3fab71a.zip](https://builds.bepinex.dev/projects/bepinex_be/755/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.755%2B3fab71a.zip) from the page [here](https://builds.bepinex.dev/projects/bepinex_be)